 Across the OECD, the elderly population increased more than 1.5 times faster than the total population between 1995 and 2008 and is expected to continue to grow in the coming decades.
-According to UN statistics, 80% of older people in developed countries live in urban areas.
+According to UN statistics, 80% of older people in developed countries will live in urban areas by 2050.
 Cities thus have a critical role to play.
 The OECD project on Sustainable Urban Development Policies in Ageing Societies explores innovative approaches to urban development that can help mitigate the effects of ageing populations and make cities more sustainable and liveable for all generations.

 Transport infrastucture is an ingredient in regional development, as well as a key factor for making cities productive, sustainable, liveable and inclusive.

 Recent reports on transport.